MonoTockyLab/GatingTree/README.md

 Citing software you've used is crucial for acknowledging contributions and ensuring reproducibility, which are critical for scientific progress.

-- **Acknowledging Contributions**: Giving credit to the developers and researchers who have contributed to the tools you utilize respects and acknowledges their intellectual contributions.
+- Giving credit to the developers and researchers who have contributed to the tools you utilize respects and acknowledges their intellectual contributions.
-- **Ensuring Reproducibility**: Proper citations allow other researchers to access the same tools and versions, thus replicating and verifying your scientific results.
+- Proper citations allow other researchers to access the same tools and versions, thus replicating and verifying your scientific results.

 Citations are integral to the scientific ecosystem; they help trace the evolution of ideas and enable others to build upon existing research.